StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 1. Kubernetes clusters running in a cloud provider usually map PVCs to block storage, such as Elastic Block Storage for AWS or Azure Block Storage.
 Block storage is expensive, especially for large data volumes.
 2. Persistent Volumes are destroyed when the cluster that created them is destroyed.
 That means an (accidental) deletion of your cluster will also destroy all backups stored in Persistent Volumes.
 3. Persistent Volumes can't be accessed from another cluster.
-That means that it isn't possible to restore StackState from a backup taken on another cluster.
+That means that it isn't possible to restore Rancher Observability from a backup taken on another cluster.
 {% endhint %}

-To enable backups to cluster-local storage, enable MinIO by adding the following YAML fragment to the Helm `values.yaml` file used to install StackState:
+To enable backups to cluster-local storage, enable MinIO by adding the following YAML fragment to the Helm `values.yaml` file used to install Rancher Observability:

 ```yaml
 backup: